 Now, while all of these notes and accord are working together to bring out the best of citruses and herbs, a touch of saltiness and aquatic-like accord pops out.

-If you know how does Giorgio Armani Aqua di Gio Profumo smells like, you know exactly what I mean.
+If you know how Giorgio Armani Aqua di Gio Profumo smells like, you know exactly what I mean.

 This unexpected marine-like twist during the mid-notes is what makes this perfume composition stand out from thousands of other fougéres that dry down to the bitter, mossy, or woody base.